David Adair Says He Designed Fusion Rocket Engine Like One Found at Area 51

 A Sinister Intent

 Stories from whistleblowers and those who claim to have been granted access to Area 51 are often bizarre, outlandish and unbelievable, so what, if anything, can be derived from this story and others like it?
-Whether Adair’s story is true or not is up for debate, but it can be assumed that if there is any truth behind it, the government would likely try to distort or cover-up anything it wants to keep classified.
-Could this be one of those cases?
+While the validity of Adair’s story remains in the realm of debate, it can be assumed that if there is any truth behind it, the government would likely try to distort or cover-up anything it wants to keep classified.